sminez/ripl/README.md

   `(+ 1 2.14 0.00159) --> 3.14159`

+### Running tests
+Set up a virtual-env for dev work and then run `python3 setup.py install` to set everything up and give you the `ripl` command.
+- Use `python3 testrunner.py --with-coverage --cover-package=ripl` to run the tests.

 ### TODO
-- [o] TESTS!!!!!
-  - Started: run with `python3 testrunner.py --with-coverage --cover-package=ripl`
 - [ ] Break the evaluator into smaller pieces
 - [ ] A prelude of functional style functions and operators
   - fold, scan, product, filter, reverse